-Yes No Standard X The library is welcoming and has effective services and programs for community ^ members.
-X The library provides basic services free of charge to everyone in its service ^ population as defined by written policies. Х The library offers services that include a circulating collection, public technology, ^ story times, and a community meeting space. Χ The library has a public meeting space which is governed by a written policy.
-The library provides reference and reader's advisory services to patrons of all ages Х and levels of literacy in person, by telephone, and by text telephone (TTY) or chat services all hours the library is open to the public.
-X The library provides reference and reader's advisory services to patrons with ^ physical disabilities in formats they can utilize.
-X The library provides free summer reading and regular story time programs for ^ children and young adults. Χ The library provides a summer reading program for adults.
-The library provides trained staff members, who offer assistance to the public X during all hours the library is open, in the use of technology, circulation, and access to materials. Х The library invites patrons to provide written feedback on the library and its ^ services.
+Yes No Standard The library is welcoming and has effective services and programs for community members.
+The library provides basic services free of charge to everyone in its service population as defined by written policies.
+The library offers services that include a circulating collection, public technology, story times, and a community meeting space.
+The library has a public meeting space which is governed by a written policy.
+The library provides reference and reader's advisory services to patrons of all ages and levels of literacy in person, by telephone, and by text telephone (TTY) or chat services all hours the library is open to the public.
+The library provides reference and reader's advisory services to patrons with physical disabilities in formats they can utilize.
+The library provides free summer reading and regular story time programs for children and young adults.
+The library provides a summer reading program for adults.
+The library provides trained staff members, who offer assistance to the public during all hours the library is open, in the use of technology, circulation, and access to materials.
+The library invites patrons to provide written feedback on the library and its services.

-Yes No Standard X The library provides free educational or cultural programs for all ages. Х The library offers programs to all ages reflecting the community's needs and interests.
-The library provides a variety of meeting rooms and community spaces base local needs. Х The library promotes lifelong learning for all community members.
+Yes No Standard The library provides free educational or cultural programs for all ages. he library offers programs to all ages reflecting the community's needs and interests.
+The library provides a variety of meeting rooms and community spaces based on local needs.
+The library promotes lifelong learning for all community members.

-Standard Х The library provides current information regarding children's, adult and/or family ^ literacy programs. х The library provides current information about agencies and organizations that ^ connect programs of interest to the patrons.
-The library provides staff trained to assist patrons with the effective use of X technologies necessary to access and use the Internet and other electronic and non-print resources.
-The library ensures effective communication with persons with disabilities at all X service points by providing staff with training, adaptive equipment and soft and by making materials available in alternative formats.
-X The library evaluates patron satisfaction with services on an annual basis.
-The library evaluates all services based on whether the services goal/success (outcome measurement) on a regular basis.
+Standard The library provides current information regarding children's, adult and/or family literacy programs.
+The library provides current information about agencies and organizations that connect programs of interest to the patrons.
+The library provides staff trained to assist patrons with the effective use of technologies necessary to access and use the Internet and other electronic and non-print resources.
+The library ensures effective communication with persons with disabilities at all service points by providing staff with training, adaptive equipment and software, and by making materials available in alternative formats.
+The library evaluates patron satisfaction with services on an annual basis.
 The library evaluates all services based on whether the service achieves a defined goal/success (outcome measurement) on a regular basis.
-The library prepares bibliographies and other access guides and user aids to X inform patrons of the availability of resources on a specific topic or issue, and makes them available in alternate formats, as appropriate.
+The library prepares bibliographies and other access guides and user aids to inform patrons of the availability of resources on a specific topic or issue, and makes them available in alternate formats, as appropriate.

-Yes No Standard Х The library provides literacy programming and/or provides space or referrals to ^ other agencies to teach literacy classes.
-V The library provides regular free programs serving informational, recreational, ^ cultural and educational needs to library users of all ages.
-V The library provides services that meet the needs of the demographics of the ^ community including special populations. х The library collaborates with other community organizations, schools, and other ^ educational institutions to provide community programs.
-X The library offers programs outside the library building(s). Х The library provides resources and services to support economic development Х The library facilitates or serves as custodian of local history.
+Yes No Standard The library provides literacy programming and/or provides space or referrals to other agencies to teach literacy classes.
+The library provides regular free programs serving informational, recreational, cultural and educational needs to library users of all ages.
+The library provides services that meet the needs of the demographics of the community including special populations.
+The library collaborates with other community organizations, schools, and other educational institutions to provide community programs.
+The library offers programs outside the library building(s).
+The library provides resources and services to support economic development.
+The library facilitates or serves as custodian of local history.